RafRomB/imml/docs/installation.rst

 For other platforms, please refer to the official guides: https://octave.org/download

 Additionally, some algorithms (such as DAIMC and OSLFIMVC) could have some extra dependencies.
-To install these dependencies, try the following commands in a terminal:
+To install these dependencies, execute the following commands in a terminal:

 .. code:: bash